-You’ve started an Instagram for your business.
-You selected your username, opened up the app – but and now you’re sitting at your phone thinking “now what?”
-Your blank profile is stressing you out, you have no idea what to put in your bio, and what the heck is a highlight?
+So you’ve started an Instagram for your business.
+You selected your username, opened up the app – but and now you’re your phone thinking “what do I do next…” Your blank profile is stressing you out, you have no idea what to put in your bio, and what the heck is a highlight??

 Before you worry about your social media strategy, video content, or growing followers, you need to put in a strong foundation.
 And today, I’m giving you the exact formula I walk my clients through during the onboarding phase.

 First things first, go to settings > privacy and ensure your account is set as Public.
 If it isn’t, potential clients can’t discover you!
 Next, quickly tap over to Account and check that you’re set up as either a Business or Creator account (depending on what your business is).
 This ensures you’ll have access to insights – and trust me, you want to study the numbers in order to check if your strategy is working.